 The DVI-I port is used to connect an LCD monitor.
-This port supports DVI-D signal only.

 Connect the display device's cable connector to the DVI-I port.
 After plugging the cable connector into the port, gently tighten the cable screws to hold the connector in place.